Okanagan Rail Corridor

 Due to the significant investment to purchase the corridor, and in light of other pre-existing community priorities, local governments are not in a position to make any significant financial commitment to development of a trail in the short-term.

 A community-based fundraising campaign is underway to support the work required to design and build a continuous basic trail from Coldstream to Kelowna.
 Find out more at http://okanaganrailtrail.ca.

 Public Input for Okanagan Rail Trail

-Input was gathered for the initial phase of trail development at public information sessions and through an online survey.
-Additional feedback collected from the engagement process will be retained for future reference, for use in any future planning and development of the trail corridor.
+Input was gathered for the initial phase of trail development at public information sessions and through an online survey in Spring 2016.
+Additional feedback collected from the engagement process has been retained for future reference, for use in future planning and development of the trail corridor.

 Review the open house boards and trail maps here:

 Background and Concept Cross Sections

 The intention is to establish a continuous compacted trail along the corridor with road crossings, signage, and barriers to provide a basic level of safe and accessible use by pedestrians and cyclists.

 Development of the trail has been broken into four phases, triggered as funding becomes available: 1) Design and access control, 2) Environmental and Rock scaling, 3) Intersection control and 4) Construction and completion.